Avdhesh-Varshney/WebMasterLog/README.md

 1. Fill out the ***PR template*** properly when submitting a pull request.
 2. Do not commit directly to the `main` branch, or your PR will be instantly rejected.
 3. Ensure all work is original and not copied from other sources.
+4. Don't create more than 3-4 commits until not permitted by Admin and Mentors of the project.
-4. Add comments to your code wherever necessary for clarity.
+5. Add comments to your code wherever necessary for clarity.
-5. For frontend updates, share screenshots and work samples before submitting a PR.
+6. For frontend updates, share screenshots and work samples before submitting a PR.

 </details>